MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/file/file-writemode-method.md

 # File.WriteMode Method
 > **Version**: _Available from runtime version 1.0._

-Use this method before you use OPEN method (File)] to set or test whether you can write to a file in later calls.
+Use this method before you use Open method (File)] to set or test whether you can write to a file in later calls.

 > [!NOTE]
 > This method is supported only in Business Central on-premises.